adlnet/xAPI-Spec/xAPI.md

 		<td>Maximum number of statements to return.
 0 indicates return the
 			maximum the server will allow.</td>
 	</tr>
-	<tr><td>format</td><td>String: ("ids", "exact", or "canonical")</td><td>exact</td>
+	<tr><td>format</td><td>{"ids", "exact", "canonical"}</td><td>exact</td>
-		<td>If "ids", only include minimum information necessary in agent,
+		<td>If "ids", only include minimum information necessary in agent and
-			Activity, and group Objects to identify them.
-For anonymous groups this means including the minimum information needed to identify each member.

-			If "exact", return agent,
-			Activity, and group Objects populated exactly as they were when the statement was received.<br/><br/>
+			activity objects to identify them, If "exact", return agent and activity objects populated exactly as they were when the statement was received.<br/><br/>

-			If "canonical", return Activity Objects populated with the canonical definition of the Activity Objects as determined by the LRS, after applying the language filtering process defined below, and return the original agent Objects as in "exact" mode.
+			If "canonical", return activity objects populated with the canonical definition of the activity objects as determined by the LRS, after applying the language filtering process defined below, and return the original agent objects as in "exact" mode.

-			Activity Objects contain Language Map Objects for name and description.
+			Activity objects contain Language Map objects for name and description.
 Only one language should be returned in each of these maps.<br/><br/>